mirai-audio/system-font-i18n-css/README.md

 ### General

-The robust and preferred method is to reference the `system-font-i18n.css` stylesheet in the `<head>` of the `html` document.
+The robust and preferred method is to reference the `system-sans-serif.css` stylesheet in the `<head>` of the `html` document.
 Then add the utility helper class to the `body` `class`.